-From time to time, we may provide financing to Sponsored REITs in the form of a construction loan and/or a revolving line of credit secured by a mortgage.
-As of December 31, 2009, we were committed to fund up to \$85.8 million to six Sponsored REITs under such arrangements for the purpose of funding construction costs, capital expenditures, leasing costs or for other purposes, of which \$36.5 million has been drawn and is outstanding.
+From time to time, we may provide Acquisition Loans and/or Sponsored REIT Loans to Sponsored REITs.
+As of December 31, 2010, we were committed to fund up to \$85.8 million to six Sponsored REITs under such arrangements for the purpose of funding construction costs, capital expenditures, leasing costs or for other purposes, of which \$57.7 million in the aggregate has been drawn and is outstanding.
 We anticipate that advances made under these facilities will be repaid at their maturity date or earlier from long-term financings of the underlying properties, cash flows from the underlying properties or another other capital event.